Notes:

 q) *** LDAP integration

-- Discovery credentials (in Manage > Credentials).
-These are stored in the credential vault.
+The Discovery Credentials (in Manage > Credentials) are not wiped from the appliance, as these are stored in the appliance credential vault.

-- The patterns generated with https://docs.bmc.com/docs/display/DISCO113/Creating+SIs+from+discovered+processes+or+service and their inferred SIs are usually displayed in two web pages: 1) Model > Software and 2) Manage > Knowledge (generated modules).
+- Manage > Knowledge (generated modules).
 At the end of this procedure, this information will only appear in page #2.
 Page #1 will stay blank.
 This has no impact on the scan result.
 This only displays some information (generated pattern and inferred SIs) in one page instead of both.

-Steps to (try to) take before a tw_model_wipe or tw_model_init:
+Steps to take before a tw_model_wipe or tw_model_init:

-NOTE: None of these "before" steps can be performed if the model service is not running, and most can not be performed without the UI.
+Note that none of these "before" steps can be performed if the model service is not running, and most can not be performed without an access to the UI.

-1) (item f) Use the procedure in KA 000239641 to export the root node keys (Run the commands on any cluster member or on the standalone appliance):
+1) (item f) Use the procedure in Discovery: How to perform import and export of root node keys to export the root node keys (Run the commands on any cluster member or on the standalone appliance):

-The basic command is: tw_root_node_key_export /usr/tideway/root_node_keys.xml (But, please see the KA for full instructions)
+The basic command is: tw_root_node_key_export /usr/tideway/root_node_keys.xml (But, please see Discovery: How to perform import and export of root node keys for full instructions).

 Note: It is not possible to run this utility if the model service is not running.